SKY Airline Resumes Direct Santiago-El Calafate Flights: New Opportunity for Wholesalers

 Impact on Patagonian inbound tourism

 El Calafate, gateway to Los Glaciares National Park and Perito Moreno Glacier, directly benefits from this additional connectivity.
 The city, receiving over 800,000 annual visitors, diversifies its source markets and reduces dependence on traditional flow via Buenos Aires.
-For local industry—hotels, excursions, restaurants—this route means higher occupancy during high season and opportunities to develop specific products for the Chilean market and connections via Santiago.
+For local industry—hotels, excursions, restaurants—with the return of Santiago El Calafate flights, El Calafate gains stronger connectivity with the Chilean market.t and connections via Santiago.

 Tourism integration between Chile and Argentina in Patagonia strengthens, facilitating binational circuits with greater experience diversity.
 Travelers can combine urban Santiago, Chilean lakes and volcanoes, Argentine glaciers, and Torres del Paine extensions, creating comprehensive itineraries that justify trips from long-haul markets.